 - 14. The effective functioning of the Extraordinary Chambers has in the past been hampered by significant and persistent financial insecurity, which resulted in two walkouts of national staff during 2013 as well as unwarranted staff turnover.
 The General Assembly's approval of subventions for the calendar years 2014 through 2020 for the international component of the Extraordinary Chambers were essential measures that stabilized the funding situation and enabled concentrated focus on progressing the court's judicial mandate.
 On the national side, cash-flow difficulties led to repeated delays in payment of national staff salaries in the course of the second half of 2015, with attendant impact on staff focus and morale. - 15.
 Following the expression of support from the Royal Government of Cambodia, the General Assembly authorized the Secretary-General in December 2019, as an exceptional measure, to enter commitments in an amount not to exceed \$7.0 million to supplement the voluntary financial resources of the international component of the Extraordinary Chambers for the period from 1 January to 31 December 2020.
-As of 30 September 2020, the full amount has been drawn down.
-This timely action greatly facilitated the uninterrupted operations of the Extraordinary Chambers for the first half of 2020, opening space for continued solicitation of voluntary contributions.
+This timely action greatly facilitated the uninterrupted operations of the Extraordinary Chambers during 2020, opening space for continued solicitation of voluntary contributions.
 In addition, the Royal Government's commitment of direct contribution of \$3.8 million to the national component, to cover the first six months of national staff costs as well as operational costs arising in 2020 is a key measure facilitating the ongoing operation of the Extraordinary Chambers' national component.
-In combination, these measures have ensured that the ongoing workload of the Extraordinary Chambers continues to receive sustained attention.
-Voluntary contributions received or pledged as at 30 September 2020 are \$4.3 million, for the international component.
-The Extraordinary Chambers continue their work on securing further funding from the international donor community against the revised budgetary requirement of \$11.7 million for the international component and \$4.9 million for the national component.8 - 16.
+In combination, these measures have ensured that the ongoing workload of the Extraordinary Chambers continues to receive sustained attention and necessary funding.
+Voluntary contributions received for 2020 as at 31 December are \$4.3 million for the international component and \$1.2 million for the national component.
+This is against the revised budgetary requirement for 2020 of \$11.7 million for the international component and \$4.9 million for the national component. - 16.
 In January 2015, the Plenary of the Extraordinary Chambers adopted amendments to the court's Internal Rules that permit a reduction of the scope of judicial investigation, so long as the reduced scope of the investigation is representative of the charges and alleged criminal responsibility of the suspect.
 The international co-investigating judge reduced the scope of the judicial investigations in relation to Meas Muth in case 003, Ao An in case 004/02 and Yim Tith in case 004 pursuant to this provision.
 Similarly, the Trial Chamber is authorized to reduce the scope of a trial by excluding certain facts set out in the indictment, as long as the remaining facts subject to trial are representative of the scope of the indictment.
 On this basis, the Trial Chamber terminated the proceedings concerning the facts set out in the closing order in case 002 which were not included in case 002/01 or case 002/02. - 17.
-The Office of Administration retained the services of a number of additional linguistic personnel to
+The Office of Administration has continued to contract the services of a number of linguistic personnel to support the judicial offices as required to ensure timely translation services. - 18.
+In March 2020, the Office of Administration took measures to prevent the transmission of Covid-19 at the ECCC.
+Between 25 March and 1 December, and again from 8 December through the reporting period, alternate work arrangements were in place for all personnel.
+All network resources, administrative as well as judicial, were available remotely to all personnel, facilitating continuity of both judicial and administrative processes.